agh-glk/fcs/docs/source/manager/modules/api_views.rst

    Creates new task.

    :param request: Request object.

-It must be authenticated with OAuth2 Token.
+   .. note:: Request must be authenticated with OAuth2 Token.

    Required request data parameters are:

-   * name
+   * name - task's name
-   * priority
+   * priority - task's priority

-.. autofunction:: delete_task
-.. autofunction:: pause_task
-.. autofunction:: resume_task
-.. autofunction:: get_data_from_crawler

-TEST
+   * expire - datetime of task expiration
+   * mime_type - list of MIME types separated by whitespace
+   * start_links - list of urls separated by whitespace - starting point of crawling
+   * whitelist - urls which should be crawled
+   * blacklist - urls which should not be crawled
+   * max_links - maximal amount of links that may be visited while crawling

+.. py:function:: delete_task(request, task_id)

+   Deletes a task.

+   :param request: Request object.
+   :param int task_id: ID of task to be deleted.

+   .. note:: Request must be authenticated with OAuth2 Token.

+.. py:function:: pause_task(request, task_id)

+   Pauses a task.

+   :param request: Request object.
+   :param int task_id: ID of task to be paused.

+   .. note:: Request must be authenticated with OAuth2 Token.

+.. py:function:: resume_task(request, task_id)

+   Resumes a task.

+   :param request: Request object.
+   :param int task_id: ID of task to be resumed.

+   .. note:: Request must be authenticated with OAuth2 Token.

+.. py:function:: get_data_from_crawler(request, task_id, size)

+   Download data retrieved by crawler.

+   :param request: Request object.
+   :param int task_id: ID of task which data is to be downloaded.
+   :param int size: Size of requested data